This post is contributed by Karla Ahern and Kit Nordmark, Burtch Works’ marketing research and consumer insights recruiting specialists.

 Overall tasks and responsibilities

-In a nutshell, research and insights professionals work to understand business questions and needs, and then leverage research to provide actionable insights.
+In a nutshell, research and insights professionals work to understand business questions and needs, and then leverage research to uncover insights and provide actionable recommendations.
 Some examples include:

-- Utilize a variety of information and data sources, plus internal resources, to develop insights, providing a competitive advantage for the organization
+- Utilize a variety of information and primary and secondary data sources, plus internal resources, to develop insights, providing a competitive advantage for the organization

-- Develop clear, actionable recommendations that guide business strategy and drive growth and/or new product development
+- Develop clear, actionable recommendations to guide business strategy and drive growth and/or new product development

 - Create actionable insights to inform strategy and accelerate informed data-driven decision-making through research, consumer trend tracking, and competitive/market intelligence